moukayz/Mouka-Yang.github.io/_posts/2019-03-20-tricky-keywords-c++.md

   - the variable or function has **internal linkage**,
   - the variable has **static duration** and the compiler **initializes it to 0** unless you specify another value.
+  - the variables or objects are initialized **before entry to the program's main function**

 - Local static variable (defined in a function):